 A POSSE WENT IN PURSUIT OF CHIEF TINTIC AND BAND

 "...The posse proceeded into Cedar Valley, and while Johnson (Thomas S.) with part of the men went to the north settlement, ten men were detached to go to the south fort, afterwards known as Camp Floyd.
 One division of the posse was under command of Deputy Marshall George Parish.
 The posse stayed at Cedar Fort during the night, and on the following morning sent interpreter John Clark to the Indian camp, about a mile southwest of the fort to talk to Chief Tintic and his followers.
 He went to the Chief's tent, where several Indians were present.
 Tintic treated the matter with contempt, and spoke vilely of President Young.
-The Indians were talking of keeping Clark there until dark, and when when he should start away, they would kill him.
+The Indians were talking of keeping Clark there until dark, and when he should start away, they would kill him.
 He (Clark) understood them; he had on an overcoat and carried two revolvers under it on his belt.
-He had walked to the camp, and as he was fast on foot (being considerable of an athlete) he intended on leaving to dodge round as he ran.
+He had walked to the camp, and as he was fast on foot he intended on leaving to dodge round as he ran.
 Thus, if they fired at him, they would not likely to hit him, so he said afterwards.

-While talking, a squaw on the outside called out, "Mommons coming."
+While talking, a woman on the outside called out, "Mommons coming."
 The Indians, while in conversation, had stripped and painted in their war-paints, and prepared for a fight; they had their spears set up against the tent handy to get at.
 When the company came up, Deputy Marshall Parish got off his horse and came into the tent, walked up to Tintic, caught him by the hair with one hand, and with revolver in the other said; "Tintic, you are my prisoner."
 Tintic grabbed the pistol with one hand and jumped, the pistol went off and shot him through the hand; he broke loose and went through the back of the tent; then firing commenced.
 Tintic's brother Battest aimed his rifle at George Parish and fired, but the gun-barrel being knocked aside the bullet missed its mark.
 One of Parish's friends then drew his revolver and shot Battest through the head, killing him instantly.
-A general fight followed in which one of the posse, George Carson was mortally wounded, one squaw and three or four Indians were also killed and several wounded.
+A general fight followed in which one of the posse, George Carson was mortally wounded, one woman and three or four Indians were also killed and several wounded.
 At this juncture, John Clark, the interpreter, ran back into the tent and got two guns and four or five bows quivers of arrows, ran out, untied Tintic's horse and led the other.
 He laid down on the horse as he rode away, with bullets whistling by him, but escaped without injury.
 All went back to the fort.
+See Circleville Massacre

 FOUND MURDERED AT CHICKEN CREEK